cyberlynz/NETWORKWALKS/WEEK 3/PASSWORD-CRACKING-JTR-NW-TOOLS/README.md

 ## Background

-Before starting the practical, I reviewed how John the Ripper is used in password-security testing.
+Before starting the practical, I reviewed how John the Ripper is used in password security testing.
 I also learned that **Johnny** provides a graphical interface for working with John the Ripper.

 The practical required me to recover the password of the supplied protected PDF using JTR and Johnny on a Windows PC.